-While it’s something we don’t usually think about, good indoor air quality is essential for our health.
+While it’s something we don’t usually think about, good quality of the air is essential for our health.

 Why is air quality important?

-The air quality of indoor environments also impacts liveability and health in similar ways.
+The air of indoor environments also impacts liveability and health in similar ways.

 Having a knowledge of the common pollutants such as dust, pollen, mould, smoke, dust mites, dander and volatile organic compounds that are present indoors can help reduce the risk of several health concerns for you and your family.